91Ʋ

 • How can an analysis of neighborhood resources help you determine where our campus or school can fill the gaps to sustain a healthy community?

-Join us for part four for more real-world examples of an equity-based approach to GIS, including a thriving mixed-use district, a community arts organization, and a municipality’s county-wide real estate assets.
+Join us for part four for more equity-based examples of GIS, including a thriving mixed-use district, a community arts organization, and a municipality’s county-wide real estate assets.

 Learn more about 91Ʋ’s commitment to equity inside our walls, in our industry, and in our design work.